maheshpm22/Olympic_Data_Analysis/README.md

 Dashboard link : https://olympicdataanalysis.azurewebsites.net/

+Note {Solution}:
-Note: The code present in the repository will work on **ubuntu/linux** machines only and not on **windows** systems.
+1. The code present in the repository will work on **ubuntu/linux** machines only and not on **windows** systems.
 Necessary changes needs to be done as the same library/functions works a bit different in both distributions.
 I will update the windows version also soon on my github account.
+  {

-Solution : If you have windows system, you can use **OracleVM** and install ubuntu distribution on it.
+  If you have windows system, you can use **OracleVM** and install ubuntu distribution on it.
 Learn about operating linux systems and get comfortable with it, then you are good to go.
+  }

+2. Some features of dashboard might not work of chrome browser(mobile) {
+   Other browser like Microsoft Edge, brave-browser, Mozilla firefox supports all features }